soffner/gizmo_carver/myreadme.txt

 7.)
 Load the CO abundances as a new field by creatting a new .HDF5 using h5py (yt doesn't do it for GIZMO datasets).
 This new field will be dimensionless in yt.
     Example script: add_molecules_to_data.py (in gizmo_carver/default_files/)
-    I name the modified file the same as the original one (if you want to keep the original, rename it) so that gizmo_carver scripts below do not need to be fiddled with
+    This script will also store H2 column densities and H number densities which are needed in gizmo_carver later on I name the modified file the same as the original one (if you want to keep the original, rename it) so that gizmo_carver scripts below do not need to be fiddled with

 8.)
 Set the input parameters in the file input_gizmo_carver.py in gizmo_carver/src/.
 Checkout new_fields_list.py because thats where we add column density (in cm**-2) as a yt field.